 8. Understand estate taxes.

 Most estates -- more than 99.7% -- won't owe federal estate taxes.
-For deaths in 2013, the federal government will impose estate tax at your death only if your taxable estate is worth more than $5.25 million; in 2014, the individual exemption is $5.34 million.
+For deaths in 2015, the federal government will impose estate tax at your death only if your taxable estate is worth more than $5.43 million.
+(This exemption amount rises each year to adjust for inflation.)
 Also, married couples can transfer up to twice the exempt amount tax-free, and all assets left to a spouse (as long as the spouse is a U.S. citizen) or tax-exempt charity are exempt from the tax.
 (For more information, see Estate and Gift Tax FAQ.)

 9. Cover funeral expenses.